Recovering from total immobility inspired me to prioritize my health and embrace life after a hip replacement

 When I asked about the scar and he said 6-8 inches down the back of your thigh.
 I left the appointment feeling glum.
 I couldn’t exercise, I needed surgery, I’d have a scar, and I just wasn’t loving that doctor.
 I left thinking: there are so many things we don’t appreciate until they are gone: cartilage is one of them.
 Mine wasn’t coming back.

 Younger patients who need hip replacements are encouraged to delay as long as possible, because artificial joints don’t last forever.
 The current shelf life seems to be about the same as a roof, 20 years.
 So if I got mine at 50, I’d likely need a second surgery around 70.
-And subsequent procedures are not as successful.
-It’s a more complex surgery and there’s more that can go wrong.
+And subsequent procedures are a more complex surgery.

 Two days before a Europe trip, my doctor treated my joint with steroids